omicsEye/BenchClust/README.md

-# omeClust_analysis
+# BenchClust

-Analysis codes for omeClust benchmarking.
+This repository includes benchmarking for clustering and community detection techniques.